Signs of Hobart Walking Tour

 Departing Prince's Square, Launceston

-Dale and Brady will host a special walking tour of Launceston CBD, revealing some hidden gems and the stories behind the city’s built environment and its advertising and industrial history.
+Dale and Brady will host a special walking tour of the Launceston's ghost signs, revealing some hidden gems and the stories behind the city’s built environment and its advertising and industrial history.